flsinternationaldev/fls-international/src/netlify-content/pages/dynamic/locations/boston-commons.md

   * English + Volunteering

   ### English and Volunteering

   FLS offers our students a wonderful way to practice their new English skills while immersing themselves in American society by volunteering at local charities and community service centers.
-Join other FLS students as they perfect conversational English while helping others!
+Join other FLS students as they perfect their conversational English while helping others!
 Here are some of the opportunities you will enjoy at FLS Boston Commons:

   * Greater Boston Food Bank